I’m sure you will agree with me that Australia is blessed with some of the most amazing hiking trails in the world.

 When to hike: May till September

 Start and finish: The nearest town is Alice Springs, with good airport connections to the rest of Australia.
 Transport is needed to get to the start of the trail at Redbank Gorge.
-The trail finishes a short walk out outside the centre of Alice Springs.
+The trail finishes a short walk out outside the center of Alice Springs.

 The Australian Alps Walking Track is a 655km trail that follows Australia’s longest mountain range, the Great Dividing Range.
-Rugged mountain ranges, high alpine plains and the highest mountains in Australia.
+Rugged mountain ranges, high alpine plains, and the highest mountains in Australia.
 The trails passes several ski resorts so the hiking season is generally from November to April, even then snow is possible at any time of year.

 Length and Time: 655km.
 4-8 weeks to complete the whole trail.

 Start and Finish: Starts in Walhalla Victoria and finishes near the Australian Capital City of Canberra.